 My other three designs of the Noblet version of the Marseille are:

 To see a gallery of the entire deck please click here.

 There is NO booklet with this deck.
 If you are new to reading the Tarot, there are many websites on the internet that offer free meanings and instructions on how to read the cards.
 Plus there are many how-to instruction books available on Amazon.

 I offer a selection of designs for the back cover of this deck, if you go to Tarot Card Back Designs you are more than welcome to select one of these.
 Please include the name of the design you would like in the space provided when you place your order.
-If no custom back is chosen your deck will be printed with the standard back shown here and in the gallery.
+If no custom back is chosen your deck will be printed with the standard back shown in the gallery.

 The original version of the Marseille Tarot was published in Paris circa 1650 by master card-maker Jean Noblet.
 The Noblet deck is known for having the title LAMORT (Death) on the XIII Major Arcana card whereas most of the other Tarot de Marseille decks have the card numbered but unnamed, e.g., Jean Dodal Tarot (circa 1701) and Nicolas Conver Tarot (circa 1761).

-The Noblet deck is also known for its Fool card that has graphic attention to detail in the private parts of the Fool.
+The Noblet deck is also known for its Fool card which has graphic attention to detail in the private parts of the Fool.
 As well, the animal on the Fool card is said by some to resemble a cat more closely than a dog.
 In other early versions of the Tarot de Marseille, the image of the animal depicted in the Fool card is such that there is less consensus as to whether the animal is either canine or feline.
 Another particularity of this deck was its small size.